LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 Figure 1.1 Activity resulting in a delay with typing indicator

 - `delay` This is the number of seconds the bot will wait.
-These are expected to be only whole numbers for example for one second delay you will write 1 as a value
+Only whole numbers can be provided.
-- `typing` This property will enable/disable the typing indicator while delay is happening.
-It is optional; if not provided then the value will be considered as true.
+- `typing` This property controls if a typing indicator is shown during the delay.
+The property is optional and defaults to `true`.

 {: .important}
 A pure delay activity without any text or other structured content can e.g. be used if the bot should not respond with any content but an error escalation should be prevented (the connector would assume an issue with the bot if no response at all can be found).
-A pure delay activity can also be used as part of [multiple activity](third-party-bots-microsoft-direct-line-introduction.html#configuration) responses.
+A pure delay activity can also be used if [multiple activities](third-party-bots-microsoft-direct-line-introduction.html#configuration) are being sent.

 ### Sending Private Text Messages